justin4v/ZettelNotes/Design/设计模式/Abstract Factory.md

 	1. The most common way to do this is to define a factory method (see *[[Factory Method]]*) for each product.
 A concrete factory will specify its products by *overriding the factory method* for each.
 While this implementation is simple, it requires a new concrete factory subclass for each product family.
 	2. If *many product families are possible（不适用 Factory Method）*, the concrete factory can be implemented using the *[[Prototype]]*  pattern.
 The concrete factory is initialized with a prototypical instance of each product in the family, and it *creates a new product by cloning its prototype*.
 	3. *可以将多个系列的 Prototype 存储在字典（Map）中，使用时搜索并复制 Prototype。*

+4. *Defining extensible factories.*
+	1. AbstractFactory usually defines a different operation for each kind of product it can produce.
+The kinds of products are encoded in the operation signatures. *Adding a new kind of product requires changing the AbstractFactory interface and all the classes that depend on it*.
+	2. A more flexible but less safe design is to *add a parameter to operations that create objects*.
+This parameter specifies the kind of object to be created.
+It could be a class identifier, an integer, a string, or anything else that identifies the kind of product.
+	3. In fact with this approach, AbstractFactory only needs a single `"Make"` operation with a parameter indicating the kind of object to create.This technique can be used in the Prototype-based  and the class-based abstract factories discussed earlier.